 That was before this week.

 Another interesting milestone I’ve hit- the grief.
-My other Mommy friends have explained it as the mourning process we must go through for our old selves to die and the new Mommy us to be born.
+My Mommy friends have explained it as the mourning process we must go through for our old selves to die and the new Mommy us to be born.
 It’s totally natural, normal, and necessary.
 But none of that makes it easy.
 Everything must be burned to be recreated.
 That means our identities as women and our relationships.
 I think the relationship might be the hardest.
 It has to change- and what it changes into is so much deeper and more profound.
 It’s a beautiful thing.
 It’s just scary letting go.

 Leap and the net will appear.